25th February 2020

 Please help us continue to challenge misconceptions about bats by donating towards our work: https://www.bats.org.uk/support-bats/donate

-Update: This article was updated after initial publication to reflect the change in name of the novel coronavirus (SARS-CoV-2) and the disease it causes (COVID-19) as confirmed by the World Health Organisation as well as the spread of the disease.
+Update: This article was initially posted on 29/01/20 but has been updated since to reflect the change in name of the novel coronavirus (SARS-CoV-2) and the disease it causes (COVID-19) as confirmed by the World Health Organisation as well as the spread of the disease.

 19th March 2020